 - Risk is the ever-present companion of opportunity in the marketplace; there is no opportunity without risk.
 The first job of any trading methodology must be effective risk management.

-- Behavioral factors are very important in the market.
+- Behavioral factors matter.
 On a large scale, investors have had similar reactions to risk, opportunity, and volatility in markets since, literally, the beginning of recorded market history.
 On a smaller level, individual traders, asset managers, and even firms are vulnerable to emotionally-driven errors.
-The important of discipline and psychological balance cannot be underestimated.

 - Though there are many paths to investment profits, our approach is a blend of quantitative analysis and discretion supported by a rigorous statistical framework extending back to commodity prices in Europe in the Middle Ages.
 We face modern markets fully aware of their capacity to innovate and evolve, but we also understand what elements of human behavior in markets have not changed for hundreds of years.
 We tie the core concepts of our methodology to those enduring elements of price behavior, and have no reason to believe our methodology will cease to be effective anytime in the next hundred years.